Gizmoux/Project-10-Bank-API/README.md

 ### Installation and launching of the Back-end:

-1. Go to the PROJETCT-10-BANK-API folder
+1. Go to the Argent-bank folder

-   - cd PROJETCT-10-BANK-API
+   - cd Argent-bank

 2. Check Node version: